How to Make Scentsy Wax Samples

 The process –

-- I generally start with a brick (see above if you’re reading this after bricks have been discontinued, then bars are fine to use too).
+- I generally start with a brick (see above if you’re reading this after bricks have been discontinued, then bars are fine to use too, or join our VIP program so you can still order them).
 Then chunk off some wax with a butter knife, enough to fill a microwave safe dish.
 I use a 2 cup Pyrex.
-(Shown here Rustic Lodge brick)
+(Shown here now discontinued Rustic Lodge brick)

 - Microwave long enough to liquefy the wax – approx. 2-3 minutes.
 (Shown here Clean Breeze bar)